 The hardware for the embedded system is divided in two main parts; a microcontroller board and a single-board microcomputer.
 The software is written in two programming languages; C++ for the microcontroller and Java for the microcomputer.

 Tests have been performed by comparing Drive ITS results to results from other vehicles that already implement the ITS-G5 standard and it has been confirmed that the system works as it was intended to.

 This solution will prevent potential accidents of newer ITS-G5 vehicles with older ordinary vehicles thus saving human lives.

 I have a project assignment to do for one of my university courses (Numerical Analysis).
 The project is about modeling a Stewart platform in MATLAB.
 I took it a step further and animated a Harlem Shake of the final result.
 Enjoy the video after the hop.
 Continue reading →

 Currently I am doing my Master Thesis at the Department of Electrical and Information Technology, Lund University.
 In this project we are aiming to demonstrate a new concept for improving traffic safety using wireless communication between vehicles.

 This image is a sneak peak into our second prototype.
 Can you guess what the lower part is?
-The final report will be published here in the beginning of June.
+The final report will be published here in the middle of June.

 As I mentioned last week I have participated in a contest.
 In total I got 17 points, which means 7 extra points out of 10 for my solution in the last challenge.
 That puts me in place 28, or in place 3, depending if you consider everybody with the same points in the same place or not.